Source: MRS 2025

 Serve them immediately, or cover the beans and place them in a warmer until ready for service.
 If aluminum foil is used as a cover, cut holes in aluminum foil.

 Portion with 4 ounce ladle or 4 ounce spoodle per serving.
-Each portion provides ½ cup of bean/pea/legume vegetable.
+Each portion provides ½ cup of bean/pea/lentil vegetable.

 CCP: Hold and maintain the product at a minimum of 135 degrees F or higher.
 Check temperature every 30 minutes.
 Leftovers should be covered, labeled and dated.
 Quick chill within 2 hours to 70 degrees F or lower and from 70 to 41 degrees F within an additional 4 hours.